 Grammarly is one of my favorite blogging tools and I’m so happy I invested in it.
 Sign up for a free version of Grammarly and test it for yourself.

 I couldn’t publish this post without talking about my journals and some of the goodies I have in my home office.

 First up, I’m a journal lover.
 As I mentioned earlier, I like to write and plan out my ideas so it’s essential for me to have a journal to write my thoughts in.
 I own books or each of my blogs and I also have a general life journal.

 In addition to my awesome journal collection, I am steadily accumulating a stationery collection as well.
 Right now I’m in love with using gel pens and highlighters to help me jazz up my notes.
 It also adds a little flavor to my home office.

 The other equipment I can’t do without is my laptops.
-For blogging, I use an Acer laptop which I bought to play The Sims.
+For blogging, I use an Acer laptop which I originally bought to play The Sims.
 However, I discovered I enjoy writing on my gaming laptop; the keyboard feel so good.
-Since I offer design services as over on The Coco Creativ, I use my Mac Air for a lot more design projects.
+Since I offer design services over on The Coco Creativ, I use my Mac Air for a lot more design projects.
 Anything “creativ” happens on that computer.

 Blogging Truth: You do not need a fancy laptop to call yourself a blogger.
 Don’t look at me and say Olli has all this equipment.
 You can blog on any computer, even a tablet or your phone.

 Blog Tools Secret Tip: If any of the stuff I’m talking about has you thinking you’re ready to level up your equipment, I shared a handy guide for bloggers during Christmas that’s filled with gifts and goodies bloggers actually want.
 Take a look; it’s beneficial if you’re ready to upgrade some of your tools.